chrisgrieser/obsidian-quadro/README.md

   customized to deal with different kinds of coder biases.

 **Disadvantages**
-- The unit of coding is restricted to paragraphs and, to a degree, segments of a paragraph.
-Coding of initial words is not supported.
+- The **unit of coding** is restricted to paragraphs and, to a degree, segments of a paragraph.
+Coding of individual words is not supported.
-- Due to the nature of Markdown markup, partially overlapping code segments are not supported.
+- Due to the nature of Markdown markup, assigning multiple codes to **partially overlapping paragraph segments** is not supported.
+This restriction only applies to partial overlaps, assigning multiple codes to the same paragraph or segment works, of course.

 ## Coding